-On 4 March 2020, the Valuer-General issued annual land valuations for 21 local government areas in Queensland.
+On 31 March 2021, the Valuer-General issued land valuations for 25 local government areas in Queensland.

 If your council is not listed, you can find out when your local government area was last valued.

 Find your annual land valuation

 Valuation information is available to help you better understand your land valuation and local property market.

 Our guide to land valuations in Queensland explains what is included on your notice, how land is valued and what you can do if you disagree with your valuation.

 How land valuations are used

 New valuations are used to inform calculation of local government rating and state land tax, where applicable, from 30 June 2021.